plforacle/heatwave-movie-stream-hol/introduction/introduction.md

 ## About Product/Technology

-MySQL HeatWave is the only cloud service that combines transactions, real-time analytics across data warehouses and data lakes, and machine learning in one MySQL Database—without the complexity, latency, risks, and cost of ETL duplication.
-It delivers unmatched performance and price-performance.
-HeatWave AutoML enables in-database machine learning, allowing you to build, train, deploy, and explain machine learning models within MySQL HeatWave.
-You do not need to move the data to a separate ML cloud service, or be an ML expert.
-MySQL Autopilot provides machine learning-powered automation that improves the performance, scalability, and ease of use of HeatWave, saving developers and DBAs significant time.
-The service can be deployed in OCI, AWS, Azure, in a hybrid environment, and in customers’ data centers with OCI Dedicated Region.
+MySQL HeatWave Lakehouse allows you to query data in object storage, MySQL databases, or a combination of both with record speed—and automatically build, train, run, and explain machine learning (ML) models.
+It’s available on Oracle Cloud Infrastructure (OCI), Amazon Web Services (AWS), and Microsoft Azure.

+### Why MySQL HeatWave Lakehouse?

+#### Query non-MySQL and MySQL workloads

+Query processing is done entirely within the HeatWave engine, so you can take advantage of MySQL HeatWave Lakehouse for non-MySQL workloads as well as MySQL-compatible workloads.

+#### Get the best performance and price-performance

+The query performance of MySQL HeatWave Lakehouse is 9X faster than Amazon Redshift, 17X faster than Snowflake, 17X faster than Databricks, and 36X faster than Google BigQuery, per a 500 TB TPC-H benchmark.
+Price-performance is also significantly better.

+#### Use built-in ML with all your data, plus generative AI

+Automate the pipeline to build, train, deploy, and explain ML models using data in object storage and MySQL Database, without moving the data to a separate ML cloud service and at no additional cost.
+Interact with HeatWave Lakehouse using natural language.

 ## Objectives